 Be prepared to submit a position statement and sign a standard mediation agreement that includes a confidentiality clause—tweeting or posting the terms of the settlement on social media is typically a no-no—before talking to the mediator together, then separately.

 After further discussion as a group, the mediator suggests ways to solve the problem, and the agreement is put in writing and signed.

 Despite its advantages, mediation isn’t right for every situation.

 It might be too early, with each party stubbornly determined to “win.”
 Or it might be too late—say, if you’ve already spent so much money on attorneys’ fees that you feel the need to keep fighting.

 It may also be counterproductive if one side harbors an ulterior motive, such as testing the other side to see how the case might play out in court.

 Often, though, the mediator helps just by listening.
 “I’ve seen it again and again,” Johnson says.
 “Sometimes the parties themselves don’t consciously appreciate what the real barrier is.
 They just want somebody to hear their side of the story.”

-For more information on this area of law, see our overview of business and corporate law.
+For more information on this area of law, see our overview of alternative dispute resolution ADR law.